beyang/cheerio/README.md

 TODO
 ----
-* mock pypi and add some unit tests
+* mock pypi and add more unit tests